Why Goat?

 The Healthy Red Meat

-When compared to chicken, beef, pork and lamb, goat meat is lower in calories, fat, saturated fat, and cholesterol, it also has higher levels of iron and higher potassium content with lower sodium levels.
+When compared to chicken, beef, pork, and lamb, goat meat is lower in calories, fat, saturated fat, and cholesterol.
+It also boasts higher levels of iron and potassium while containing lower levels of sodium.

 Comparison of Composition between Different Farmed Animals